jgorman/rails_ubuntu/README.md

 Attributes: `db_type` (postgres | mysql)

+Set `db_type` to "postgres" or "mysql" to call the appropriate recipe.
+If `db_type` is not set, skip database setup.

+## `postgres` - Install Postgres and create database ##

 Attributes: `db_user`, `db_password`, `db_name`, `db_safe`

-If `db_type` is not set, skip database setup.
+Postgres setup can be called directly or via the `database` recipe.

 Set `db_user`, `db_password` and `db_name` to create
 the empty production database owned by `db_user`.

-By default the database servers play it safe and only listen to server local connections.
-You can open them up to outside connections.
+By default the postgres server plays it safe and only listens to server local connections.
+You can open up to outside connections.

 ```ruby
 node.default["rails_ubuntu"]["db_safe"] = false
 ```

-## `postgres` - Install Postgres and create database ##

-Postgres setup can be called directly or via the `database` recipe.

-You can gain access to the `postgres` Postgres database role from the `postgres` unix user.
+You can gain access to the `postgres` Postgres database superuser role from the `postgres` unix user.

 ```
 sudo su postgres -c psql